Cam Core

 Categories:

 The Cam Core is the runtime driver of the GS_PhantomCam system.
-It lives on the main camera entity and is responsible for a single job: making the real O3DE camera match the dominant Phantom Camera.
+It lives on a camera entity (the main O3DE camera entity for single-player, or a per-channel Cam Core entity for multi-channel projects) and is responsible for one job: making the engine’s camera match the dominant Phantom Camera for its channel.
 Every frame, the Cam Core reads the target phantom camera’s position, rotation, and field of view, then applies those values to the actual camera entity — either instantly (when locked) or through a timed blend transition.

-When the Cam Manager determines a new dominant phantom camera, it fires a notification that the Cam Core receives.
-The Cam Core then looks up the best matching blend in the active Blend Profile and begins interpolating toward the new phantom camera over the specified duration and easing curve (see Curves Utility).
-Once the blend completes, the main camera locks to the phantom camera as a child entity, matching its transforms exactly until the next transition.
+When the Cam Manager determines a new dominant phantom camera for the Cam Core’s channel, it fires a per-channel notification and routes the new cam to the Cam Core via SetPhantomCam.
+The Cam Core then looks up the best matching blend in the active Blend Profile, optionally inherits state from the outgoing cam, and begins interpolating toward the new phantom camera over the specified duration, easing curve, and blend shape.
+If a new transition starts before the current blend completes, a small correction window pulls the new blend back from the rendered TM so the cam does not snap.
+Once a blend completes, the main camera locks to the phantom camera as a child entity, matching its transforms exactly until the next transition.

 For usage guides and setup examples, see The Basics: GS_PhantomCam.